Virginia Bottomley: Personal life

-Virginia Garnett married Peter Bottomley in 1967, after the birth of their eldest child; since 1975 he has been an MP.
+Virginia Garnett married Peter Bottomley in 1967, after the birth of their eldest child; he was an MP from 1975 until 2024.

-During her time in Prime Minister John Major's cabinet, the satirical puppet show Spitting Image often portrayed Major as having an unrequited crush on Bottomley; years later, it was revealed that Major was having an affair with Edwina Currie at the time.
+During her time in Prime Minister John Major's cabinet, the satirical puppet show Spitting Image often portrayed Major as having an unrequited crush on Bottomley.

 Bottomley's family includes many figures in politics and public life.
 Her brother, Christopher Garnett, was the chief executive of train operating company GNER.
-Her aunt Pauline married Roland Hunt who is not connected to Sir Nicholas Hunt, father of Jeremy Hunt who succeeded her as MP.
+Her aunt Pauline married Roland Hunt (who is not connected to Sir Nicholas Hunt, father of Jeremy Hunt who succeeded her as MP).

 Her cousins include Peter Jay (the former British Ambassador to the United States and son-in-law to James Callaghan), and Lord Hunt of Chesterton (father of historian and former Labour MP Tristram Hunt).

 More distant relatives include Lord Oakeshott of Seagrove Bay and Baron Jay of Ewelme (former FCO PUSS and British Ambassador to France).

 Julia Cleverdon married Bottomley's late father, John.
 Her husband's niece is Kitty Ussher (a former Labour minister).